Whatever happens in an Azure and SAP private linky swear, stays in the linky swear! An implementation story of the SAP Private Link Service for Azure.

 The first scenario we are going to look at in this series, is the consumption of an OData service living on my S4 system, which is locked up in an Azure private virtual network (VNet).
 My BTP workloads are provisioned in an Azure-based subaccount in west Europe (Amsterdam) and my S4 is based in north Europe (Dublin).

 To get started we need to identify our VM, its location, and the VNet where it is contained.

 Fig.3 S/4Hana VM properties

 We can see the system has no public IP.
 Furthermore, my Network Security Group on the mentioned subnet is set to allow inbound from my VNets and my P2S VPN but not from the Internet.
 This reflects common setups.
 So, my way in to reach my S4 from BTP will be the private link service.

 Next, I deployed a standard load balancer within the same resource group as my S4 and configured it to target my two SAP web dispatchers.
-They will be addressed round-robin to achieve optimal throughput and address high availability to some extent.
+Make sure you choose NIC instead of IP Address for your backend pool configuration.
+The dispatchers will be addressed round-robin to achieve optimal throughput and address high availability to some extent.